marcusg1k/coursera-python-/examstuff.md

-list[index] = x - replaces the element at index [n] with x list.append(x) - Appends x to the end of the list
+list[index] = x - replaces the element at index [n] with x list.append(x) - Appends x to the end of the list list.insert(index, x) - inserts x at index position [index] list.pop(index) - returns the element at [index] and removes it from the list.
+If [index] position is not in the list, the last element in the list is returned and removed list.remove(x) - Removes the first occurence of x in the list list.sort() - Sorts the items in the list list.reverse() - reverses the order of items of the list list.clear() - deletes all items in the list list.copy() - creates a copy of the list list.extend(other_list) - appends all the elements of other_list at the end of list map(function, iterable) - applies a given function to each item of an iterable(such as a list) and returns a map object with the results zip(*iterables) - takes in iterables as arguments and returns an iterator that generates tuples, where the i-th tuple contains the i-th element from eahc of the argument iterables